DerFetzer/open-cleverpad/README.md

 ## Documentation

-The used STM32F103RBT6 unfortunately has flash read protection activated and there is a function that resets the microcontroller when there is activity on the SWD interface.
+* The used STM32F103RBT6 unfortunately has flash read protection activated and there is a function that resets the microcontroller when there is activity on the SWD interface.

-There is an update mechanism in the original firmware but I did not look at it for long.
+* There is an update mechanism in the original firmware but I did not look at it for long.
 Current updater can be downloaded at [MIDIPLUS homepage][firmware].

-[s0len0id][solenoid] assembled a great documentation of stock firmware function [here][smartpad-tester].
+* [s0len0id][solenoid] assembled a great documentation of stock firmware function [here][smartpad-tester].

-In order to remove read protection you have to mass erase the device, **so the original firmware will be lost**.
+* In order to remove read protection you have to mass erase the device, **so the original firmware will be lost**.
 You have to try during startup with something like the following:

 ``` console
 $ openocd -f /usr/share/openocd/scripts/interface/stlink-v1.cfg -f /usr/share/openocd/scripts/target/stm32f1x.cfg  -c init -c "reset halt" -c "flash banks" -c "stm32f1x mass_erase 0" -c "stm32f1x unlock 0"
 ```

-For reverse engineered information about the used hardware see [hardware](hardware) folder.
+* For reverse engineered information about the used hardware see [hardware](hardware) folder.

+* This firmware is designed to be used with the [HID-bootloader][bootloader].

+* Have a look at the included [Ardour MIDI map][midimap] to get an idea of used MIDI messages.

 ## Dependencies